The Latest Edition of the

 Maple Plain Calls for “Hydrant Heroes”: During snowy winter months, fire hydrants can quickly become buried by plowed or drifting snow.
 When first responders are forced to dig out hydrants during an emergency, valuable response time is lost.
 Time that can make a critical difference.
 To help keep our community safe, the City of Maple Plain is asking residents to become “Hydrant Heroes” by helping keep fire hydrants clear throughout the winter.
 Fire officials recommend maintaining a clear, 3-foot path around hydrants so they can be accessed immediately when needed.
 For more information, click HERE.

-Winter Parking Restrictions: Winter parking restrictions go into effect on November 1st.
+Winter Parking Restrictions: Winter parking restrictions went into effect on November 1st.
 No parking on city streets: 1 am to 7 am.
 Following a snow fall of three inches or more in depth, it shall be unlawful to park or permit to be parked, or to continue to park or permit to stand, any vehicle upon any street until the snow has been plowed from curb to curb or the same has been otherwise disposed of.
-For more information, click HERE
+For more information, click HERE.

 Upcoming Events:

-• February 5th Planning Commission Meeting 6:00 pm
+- March 5th Planning Commission Meeting 6:00 pm

-• February 9th City Council Workshop 5:30 pm
+- March 9th City Council Workshop 5:30 pm

-• February 23rd City Council Workshop 5:30 pm
+- March 23rd City Council Workshop 5:30 pm

-• February 23rd City Council Business Meeting 7:00 pm
+- March 23rd City Council Business Meeting 7:00 pm

 For past editions of the Leaflet, click HERE.